-The contingent assets for 2022/23 relate to three legacies which have been notified to the Charity, but which do not meet the criteria for accrual (as set out in note 1.5b) with a combined estimated total value of £858,000.
+The contingent assets for 2022/23 related to three legacies which had been notified to the Charity, but which did not meet the criteria for accrual (as set out in note 1.5b) with a combined estimated total value of £858,000.

-The contingent liability relates to the estimated cost of a backdated performance/pay award which had not been agreed at the balance sheet date.
+The contingent liability for 2022/23 related to the estimated cost of a backdated performance/pay award which had not been agreed at the balance sheet date.